Common UPS® Shipping Fees And Surcharges

 Nothing throws a wrench in a shipper's budget like unforeseen charges on a carrier invoice.
 It happens often, but these fees can often be avoided.
 The key is for shippers to know about them before booking a shipment to prepare shipments properly.

 UPS® shipping fees go beyond the service type and physical properties of the parcels.
 Learning the most common fees and value-add services helps shippers prepare their small packages for the journey while adhering to their budget.
-To help, we listed the most common UPS surcharges here.
+To help, we listed the most common UPS surcharges below and can offer expert guidance on ways to save on your parcel shipping.

 Note: This is NOT the complete list of UPS value-add services and fees.
 For a full breakdown, refer to the UPS Rate & Service Guide.

-Additional Handling: This refers to the various physical aspect of a shipment, including UPS's weight, length, width and packaging requirements.
+Additional handling: This refers to the various physical aspects of a shipment, including the UPS weight, length, width and packaging requirements.

 - Weight – Items exceeding 50 pounds.